coneybeare/UALogger/README.md

 ##### Give Better Support

-UALogger lets you get all of the logs written by your app to the system log.
+UALogger lets you get all of the logs written by your app.
 In our flagship app [Ambiance](http://ambianceapp.com), we use this to help debug tough customer issues.
 If a customer contacts us with an issue that we can't figure out, we ask them to turn on logging for Ambiance via a switch in the App settings, try to reproduce the problem, then send us the log via an in-app button.

 ##### Logging Severity Levels